cookpad/roadworker/README.md

 Routefile compares the results of a query to the DNS and DSL in the test mode.

+(Please note test of ELB is not possible to perfection...)

 ```
 shell> roadwork -t
 ..F..